-“As the latest CARTA site, our research will focus on a variety of themes, including machine learning and artificial intelligence,” said Mitsu Ogihara, PhD, Professor of Computer Science, Director of IDSC Education, and CARTA Miami site Director.
+“As the latest CARTA site, our research will focus on a variety of themes, including machine learning and artificial intelligence,” said Mitsu Ogihara, PhD, Professor of Computer Science, Director of IDSC Education, and NSF Univeristy of Miami CARTA site Director.
 “We will apply these powerful computing technologies to studies for marketing and businesses, such as smart homes, health devices and applications, and affective control induced by music.
 We are already in contact with prospective industrial partners that will support and guide the research.”

 CARTA is one of the prestigious Industry/University Cooperative Research Centers (I/UCRC) funded through a grant from the National Science Foundation (NSF).
 NSF anticipates each I/UCRC to grow over a period of as many as 15 years, by gradually increasing the size of research programs.
 Based at the University of Maryland, Baltimore County (UMBC), CARTA opened in 2018.
 The other CARTA members include Rutgers University New Brunswick, North Carolina State University (NCSU), and Tel Aviv University in Israel.

 ”Real-time analytics is the leading edge of a smart data revolution.”